Hollywood Casino Morgantown opens with pomp and cheesesteaks - ExBulletin

 Merrill says he has a system to control his game.

 “When I play, I take a limited amount of money,” he explained.
 “If it lasts five minutes, it’s an expensive day.
-If it lasts an hour, it’s an inexpensive day.
+If it lasts an hour, it’s a cheap outing.”

 Patricia Gordon and her little group from West Chester were eager to see what was inside.
 Before the pandemic, she was visiting Valley Forge Casino or places in Atlantic City, NJ or Maryland.